 - vaginal infections and/or bleeding from the vagina

 Safety and efficacy of Oripro in women with these risk factors have not been established.

 Tell your doctor or pharmacist if you are pregnant or intend to become pregnant:

-Your doctor or pharmacist will discuss the possible risks and benefits of using Oripro where progesterone levels are insufficient.
-Progesterone will assist in bringing about, supporting and maintaining initial pregnancy as part of an assisted reproductive procedure.
+Your doctor or pharmacist will discuss the possible risks and benefits of using Oripro during pregnancy.

 Tell your doctor or pharmacist if you are breast-feeding or plan to breast-feed.